Relintai/pandemonium_engine_docs/development/cpp/custom_modules_in_cpp.rst

 Creating a new module
 ---------------------

-Before creating a module, make sure to :ref:`download the source code of Godot and compile it <toc-devel-compiling>`.
+Before creating a module, make sure to `download the source code of Godot and compile it <toc-devel-compiling>`.

 To create a new module, the first step is creating a directory inside